kyletruong/configuration/README.md

 ./install.sh ~
 ```
+### Notes
-*Note: when fzf installs enter "no" when prompted to update shell config files -- config files are
+1. When FZF installs enter `no` when prompted to update shell config files -- they're already
-already configured for fzf*
+   configured.
+2. Don't switch to Oh My Zsh until install is complete.